opossum-tool/opossum.lib.py/README.md

   Generate an Opossum file from various other file formats.

   Currently supported input formats:
-    - SPDX
     - ScanCode
     - Opossum

 Options:
-  --spdx PATH            Specify a path to a SPDX file that you would like to
-                         include in the final output.
-Option can be repeated.
   --opossum PATH         Specify a path to a .opossum file that you would like
                          to include in the final output.
 Option can be repeated.